seiyria/status-list/rip-status.md

 Rippo Calippo
 THINK YOU CAN RIP ME
 RIPPY OR GORMOTTI
-Thanks and god bless
+Thanks and god RIP
-Any pepperonis that your heart desires
+Any ripperonis that your heart desires
 RIP and burn
 Riptosaurus
 ```